MKLab-ITI/hackair-data-retrieval/README.md

 Below, we specify all parameters of both files and provide 2 indicative examples.

+The parameters and what they represent in *mongosettings.json*.

 Parameter | Explanation
 :--- | :---
 `username` | MongoDB username *string* value